 The mystery that Brown weaves, so piqued my interest that I couldn’t put the book down.
 Cryptography, keys, symbols, codes, and conspiracy theories have always intrigued and interested me.
 I could envision myself in the Vatican library searching for clues, or studying the Last Supper looking for proof of the theories that were intertwined throughout the novel.
 I was mesmerized by the the words, phrases and quotes the author so skillfully used to get his point across.
 Knowing the Louvre in Paris, I almost felt as if I were there as Brown started his storytelling and the mystery began.
 It brought shivers down my spine when the murder and so many other plots played out.

 Of course, when I’m lounging on the couch, I also think about having my favorite cocktail and meal.
 When it’s cold outside, a nice hot soup and some freshly made bread is just what the doctor ordered.
 If you love soup too, read on….
-I’m going to share a few of the recipes we spoke about on our latest podcast of “We Teach So Hard.”
+I’m going to share a few of the recipes we spoke about on our podcast, “We Teach So Hard.”
 Click the link to listen on iTunes.
 I know, I know, I talked about one of my favorite books that takes place in Italy, so why didn’t I come up with some Italian recipes?
 Because I wanted to share something that most of you have probably never tasted. #yummy

 First off, cocktails: A dear friend of ours turned us on to Southern Comfort Manhattans.
 Wanna know how to make one?
 Here’s how…. https://www.allrecipes.com/recipe/94362/southern-comfort-manhattan/